-You learned at a young age that the crude technology of flashcards works.
+You learned at a young age that the classic technology of flashcards works.
 But you can’t seem to get around to using them.
-Why not?
-Because they’re so not cool.
-They’ll destroy your reputation of being the kid who winged it all.

-In this post, I’m gonna convince you to give flashcards a shot.
-Because they’re simply that awesome.
+In this post, I’m going to convince you to give flashcards a shot.

-Let’s go find out why flashcards work—particularly for learning a new language.
+Let’s find out why flashcards work—particularly for learning a new language.

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)